jbm9/argali/README.md

 The docker shell also sets a custom `${HISTFILE}` variable, which means that you actually get a bash history inside your docker containers that can persist across sessions.

+## Code of Conduct

+argali uses the "Contributor Covenant" code of conduct (currently version 1.3.0).

+Please review [CODE_OF_CONDUCT.md] before submitting (computer) code to the repository.